Sign in to your Google Account.

 gcloud components update

-Set your default Cloud Run region with the gcloud property:
+Optionally, set your platform and default Cloud Run region with the

 Optionally, install Docker locally.